vanda/etc-docs/notebooks/ai-explorations/challenges/image/5-visual-relationship-objects.md

-# 1. Image Registration
+# 5. Visual Relationship between Objects

 ## Problem

-Perfectly align digital images taken of an cultural heritage object using different imaging techniques
+**Problem Statement**

+Identify the relationships between parts of an image that contains "objects" (e.g. a knight riding a horse).

+## Bibliography

-## AI Solutions
+## Solutions

 ### Sample Implementation